Arif-PhyChem/MLQD/README.md

         'QDtrajOut': 'Qd_trajectory'            # str: (Optional), File name where the trajectory should be saved }
 ```
-   II. **Case-2:** A user can also just provide simulation parameters (Characteristic frequency, System-bath coupling strengt, Temperature etc.) and MLQD will predict the correspinding dynamics.
+   II. **Case-2:** A user can also just provide simulation parameters (Characteristic frequency, System-bath coupling strength, Temperature (or inverse temperature) etc.) and MLQD will predict the correspinding dynamics.

 ```
         param={
         'initState': 1,                         # int:  Initial state with Initial Excitation case (only required in FMO complex case, Default is '1')
         'n_states': 8,                          # Int:  Number of states (SB) or sites (FMO).
 Default is 2 (SB) and 7 (FMO).
         'time': 50,                             # float: Propagation time in picoseconds (ps) for FMO complex and in (a.u.) for spin-boson model
-        'time_step': 0.005,                     # float: Time-step for time-propagation (you are not restricted to the time-step used in the training data, however better stick to that for good accuracy) Default values are 0.1 (KRR SB), 0.05 (AIQD and OSTL for spin-boson model) and 0.005ps for FMO complex
+        'time_step': 0.005,                     # float: Time-step for time-propagation (you are not restricted to the time-step used in the training data, however better stick to that for good accuracy) Default values are 0.05 (a.u.) for spin-boson model) and 5fs for FMO complex
         'numLogf': 10,                          # int: Number of Logistic function for the normalization of time dimension.
 Default value is 1.0.
-        'LogCa' : 1.0,                          # float: Coefficient "a" in the logistic function, default values is 1.0 (you may not provide it)
-        'LogCb' : 15.0,                         # float: Coefficient "b" in the logistic function, default values is 15.0 (you may not provide it)
-        'LogCc' : -1.0,                         # float: Coefficient "a" in the logistic function, default values is -1.0 (you may not provide it)
-        'LogCd' : 1.0,                          # float: Coefficient "d" in the logistic function, default values is 1.0 (you may not provide it)
+        'LogCa' : 1.0,                          # float: Coefficient "a" in the logistic function, default values is 1.0 'LogCb' : 15.0,                         # float: Coefficient "b" in the logistic function, default values is 15.0 'LogCc' : -1.0,                         # float: Coefficient "a" in the logistic function, default values is -1.0 'LogCd' : 1.0,                          # float: Coefficient "d" in the logistic function, default values is 1.0 'gamma': 10,                            # float: Characteristic frequency
-        'gamma': 100,                           # float: Characteristic frequency (in cm^-1 for the provided trained FMO models, in (a.u.) for spin-boson model)
-        'lamb': 10,                             # float: System-bath coupling strength  (in cm^-1 for the provided trained FMO models, in (a.u.) for spin-boson model)
+        'lamb': 0.1,                            # float: System-bath coupling strength
-        'temp': 300,                            # float: temperature in K  (in Kilven for the provided trained FMO models, in (a.u.) for spin-boson model)
-        'gammaNorm': 500,                       # float: Normalizer for Characteristic frequency.
-Default value is 500 in the case of FMO complex and 10 in the case of spin-boson model.
-The same values are also adopted in the provided trained models
+        'temp': 1.0,                            # float: temperature or (inverse temperature) in K 'gammaNorm': 10,                        # float: Normalizer for Characteristic frequency.
+Default value is 500 in the case of FMO complex and 10 in the case of spin-boson model
-        'lambNorm': 520,                        # float: Normalizer for System-bath coupling strength.
-Default value is 520 (FMO complex) and 1 (SB model).
-The same values are also adopted in the provided trained models
+        'lambNorm': 1.0,                        # float: Normalizer for System-bath coupling strength.
+Default value is 520 (FMO complex) and 1 (SB model)
-        'tempNorm': 500,                        # float: Normalizer for temperature.
-Default value is 510 (FMO complex) and 1 (SB model).
-The same values are also adopted in the provided trained models.
+        'tempNorm': 1.0,                        # float: Normalizer for temperature.
+Default value is 510 (FMO complex) and 1 (SB model)

         'QDmodel': 'useQDmodel',                # str: In MLQD, the dafault option is useQDmodel tells the MLQD to propagate dynamics with an existing trained model
         'QDmodelType': 'AIQD',                  # str: The type of model we wanna use, here AIQD.
-The default option is OSTL 'systemType': 'FMO',                    # str: (Not optional)  Need to define, wether your model is spin-boson (SB) or FMO complex (FMO)
+The default option is OSTL 'systemType': 'SB',                     # str: (Not optional)  Need to define, wether your model is spin-boson (SB) or FMO complex (FMO)
-        'QDmodelIn': 'AIQD_FMO_model.hdf5',     # str: (Not Optional for useQDmodel), provide the name of the trained ML model
+        'QDmodelIn': 'AIQD_SB_model.hdf5',      # str: (Not Optional for useQDmodel), provide the name of the trained ML model
         'QDtrajOut': 'Qd_trajectory'            # str: (Optional), File name where the trajectory should be saved }
 ```